Tips for conducting an interview remotely

 Before you drive straight into interviewing candidates remotely, take some time to review your existing interview process.
 If your current process is long overdue for an overhaul, now is the time to streamline it.
 A good interview process needs to be structured and designed to capture all the necessary information to make a sound hiring decision.

 You must outline interview expectations with candidates before conducting a meeting.
-Make sure interviewees have a broad idea of what to expect from your conversation.
-It’s also crucial that you determine who will contact who and what conferencing platform you will be using.
-If colleagues will join the interview at any point, flag this ahead of time with relevant names and titles.
+Ensure interviewees have a broad idea of what to expect from your conversation.
+It would be best to determine who will contact whom and what conferencing platform you will use.
+If colleagues join the interview at any point, flag this ahead of time with relevant names and titles.

 2. Test your tech ahead of time